juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

   Default resource requests for mount pod is 1 CPU, 1GiB memory, mount pod will refuse to start or preempt application when allocatable resources is low, consider [adjusting resources for mount pod](../guide/resource-optimization.md#mount-pod-resources), or upgrade the worker node to work with more resources.

+  Insufficient cluster IPs may also cause the Mount Pod to remain in a `Pending` state.

+  The Mount Pod started by default with `HostNetwork: false`, which may consume a large amount of cluster IP resources.
+If the cluster IP resources are insufficient, it may result in the failure of the mount pod to start.

+  Contact the cloud provider for capacity expansion, or start with `HostNetwork: true`.
+Refer to: [Customize mount pod and sidecar container](../guide/configurations.md#customize-mount-pod).

 * **After mount pod is restarted or recreated, application pods cannot access JuiceFS**

   If mount pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application pod will result in this error, indicating that the mount point is gone: